dumitrunovic-svg/ctf4science/docs/benchmark_module.md

 * **Timing Statistics**: Mean and standard deviation of execution times

 **Success Criteria:**
-* Requires all 5 runs to be successful to calculate statistics
+* Requires at least 3 successful runs to calculate statistics
 * Individual run failures are logged but don't stop the benchmark
+* All successful runs are recorded in `run_results`

 ---